LambdaColdStorage/lambda-tensorflow-benchmark/README.md

 Add your own log to the `list_system` dictionary in `tools/log2csv.py`, so they can be included in the generated csv.

-You can also dispaly the `throughput v.s. time` and `GPU temperature v.s. time` graph using this command:
+You can also display the `throughput v.s. time` and `GPU temperature v.s. time` graph using this command:

 ```
 python display_thermal.py path-to-thermal.log --thermal_threshold